Kx1742/Recipe-Mobile-Application/README.md

 # Recipe Application

-Recipe application is a mobile application that allows users to create, view, update, and delete their own recipes.
+Recipe application is a mobile application developed using React Native that allows users to create, view, update, and delete their own recipes.
 Users can also view other recipes from the website and watch cooking lessons by simply clicking on the link to YouTube.

 The application includes features such as login and register screens, a home screen, recipe search by categories, detailed recipe views, a feedback screen, and a calories screen to help calculate calories based on activities and weight.